swooshoo/PokeDexTop/README.md

 # PokeDexTop : A Desktop National Pokedex

 <img align="right" width="100" height="100" src="assets/pokeball.png">
 <p>A National Pokedex for Pokemon TCG Collectors.
-Add cards to a your collection from current and vintage sets, and build your dream national pokedex collection without redudndant websites and information. <br>
+Add cards to a your collection from current and vintage sets, and build your dream national pokedex collection without redundant websites. <br>

 Upon a friend group challenging eachother to cultivate a TCG national pokedex generation by generation over months per gen, I was inspired to code a digital binder to track, display, search, and share admirable TCG cards and binder pages. </p>